 When you think your child has got pee and poop concept pretty well, and he is waking up with dry diapers, you may want to remove it altogether.

 You may want to take him to pee in the middle of the night once he learns how to pee while standing.
 Also, take him to go pee, first thing in the morning.

 Learning this skill takes time but kids understand this eventually.

-10. Protect your bed and sofas
+10. Protect your bed and sofas to prevent mess

 For nighttime, use waterproof mattress pads for kids to protect your bed from accidents.
 However, you should take your child to the toilet for a wee in the middle of the night to avoid accidents.

 If you are co-sleeping, you need a waterproof mattress pad for your bed too.

 11. Monitoring facial expressions and staying on top of his bowel schedule